 1 vanilla bean, scraped

-1 cup unsalted butter cut into ½ cubes
+1 cup unsalted butter cut into 1/2-inch cubes

 Dark or White chocolate ganache

-8 oz white chocolate or dark chocolate either in chip form or chopped
+8 oz white chocolate or dark chocolate either in chip form or finely chopped

 Heat heavy whipping cream in a small saucepan until bubbly.
 Remove from heat and pour over chocolate.
 Stir until chocolate is melted and mixture is uniform.
 Let cool, stirring periodically until thickened and spreadable.
+(If you choose white chocolate, the ganache may appear on the thin side at first, but will harden with time.
+Alternatively, you can start off with ¼ cup cream, adding more after the initial combination.)
 Don't refrigerate or it may seize.

 Note: you can add a couple of drops of peppermint extract to the ganache to up the minty-ness if you are using crushed candy canes.

 My favorite distraction is to cook.
 Though science and cooking/baking have a lot in common, I'm finding that each allows me to enjoy very different parts of my life.
 Cooking connects me with my heritage, my family, friends, and community.
 I'm really enjoying learning from the food52 community, who expose me to different ingredients and new ways to cook.